-SANTIAGO, Chile (AP) -- A strong 6.1 earthquake struck Chile's central region but authorities said no injuries or damage were reported.
+SANTIAGO, Chile (AP) -- A strong 6.1-magnitude earthquake has struck off Chile's central-north area, but authorities say no injuries or damage are reported.

 Viewers with disabilities can get assistance accessing this station's FCC Public Inspection File by contacting the station with the information listed below.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, 888-835-5322 (TTY), or email@example.com.